 How to add email signatures in Gmail

-You can format business email signatures in a huge number of ways, depending on the needs of your company or your personal preferences.
+You can format business signatures in a huge number of ways, depending on the needs of your company or your personal preferences.
 However, the priority of company-wide email signatures should be solid consistency.
+In this section of the blog post we gathered the most common signature block formats that you can use to meet your goals.

-Even though it is possible to manually prepare email signatures and install them in your employees’ inboxes, it still takes time and human resources.
-That’s when email signature management tools such as BulkSignature come into use.
+Even though it is possible to manually prepare a template and install it to your employees’ inboxes, it still takes time and human resources.
+Here’s why such tools like BulkSignature may come into use.

-Understanding of why email signature software solution are important will help you to paint a better picture and decide if your business should start using one.
+Understanding why email signature software solutions are important will help you to paint a better picture and decide if your business should start using one.

 1. Plain email signature

-Even though using plain email signatures might seem appealing to some of the specialists from the field of business, it is important to understand that this way you will barely be able to capitalize on the use of such an approach.
-Among the main disadvantages of this type of email signature is the absence of branding.
+Using plain signatures might seem appealing to some of the specialists from the field of business but this way you will barely be able to capitalize on the use of such an approach.
+Among the main disadvantages of this type is the absence of branding.
 Which in turn may result in being ignored by your recipients.

 2. Email signature with company logo